Welcome to The Caxton Surgery Online

-We have received our first delivery of the flu vaccines for the 65 and overs and appointments are now available to book by calling 01691 653600 and these will also be offered opportunistically when you attend to be seen by a Nurse or Doctor.
+We have now received deliveries of all three types of flu vaccines and appointments are now available to book by calling 01691 653600 and these will also be offered opportunistically when you attend to be seen by a Nurse or Doctor.

 NATIONAL GP PATIENT SURVEY

 The national GP patient survey results for 2019 have now been released, please click on the link for the results:

 Thank you for all those who took part.

 We are pleased to have achieved such good scores and will continue to try to provide the best care we can to our 13,500 patients.